hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_to_sawtooth.rst

 Viewing A Particular Block
 --------------------------

 Using the `sawtooth block list` command as shown above, copy the block id you want to view, then use the `sawtooth block show` command (truncated output shown):

-In Vagrant:
+On Linux:

 .. code-block:: console